ClaireFinn74/aiMazeAlgorithm/README.md

-# Artificial Intelligence Maze Algorithm
+# Artificial Intelligence Maze Algorithm - Controlling Game Characters with Neural Networks and Fuzzy Logic

 ## Description:
 A 2D Maze game including enemy sprites and a Spartan Warrior Character written in Java as part of a two person team.